gvwilson/thirdbit/_posts/2022/2022-05-08-a-language-for-teaching.md

 and the latter doesn't support forward markers in the original definition to show where the later code is going to go.

-This issue may seem pretty esoteric---after all, most programmers don't write books---but it highlights two larger points.
+This issue may seem pretty esoteric—after all, most programmers don't write books—but it highlights two larger points.
 The first is that most programmers *do* have to explain the work at some point, and there's precious little in-language support for doing that.
 The second point is that languages don't have any other support for incremental exposition either.